gottdammer/ntpd-monitoring/README.md

 # NTPD monitoring with ELK

-How to monitor NTPD server with ELK
+How to monitor NTPD server runnning on Centos7 with ELK

 ## Table of contents
 * [Activate ntpd logs](#activate-ntpd-logs)